 In addition, it manages sub-projects, processes, deliverables, schedules, resources loading, task management, and collaborative discussions between users.

 PPM synchronizes with other Agile PLM modules to automatically track program status leaving the team free to focus on execution.

 PPM aims to provide solutions to many common program management issues:

-- Collaboration Tool keeps discussions, lessons learned and critical notes within the project and out of individual computers and email backlogs.
+- Collaboration Tool keeps discussions, lessons learned, and critical notes within the project and out of individual computers and email backlogs.
 It also improves design reuse between teams leading to reduced project cycle times.

-- Task Manager lists task and action items for each user.
+- Task Manager lists tasks and action items for each user.
 The user can then easily update the status or mark complete when done reducing the number of emails and meetings required to keep the team in sync.

 - Resource management to avoid over allocations which lead to missed deliveries.

-PPM is a highly configurable tool so I recommend spending time up front to design the processes, rules, templates and reports that match how your organization operates.
-Templates can be set up for everything from high level corporate metrics to the schedule, resources, and deliverables required on projects.
+PPM is a highly configurable tool so I recommend spending time upfront to design the processes, rules, templates, and reports that match how your organization operates.
+Templates can be set up for everything from high-level corporate metrics to the schedule, resources, and deliverables required on projects.

 Templates are the key to identifying the objects within the PLM system that will also be tracked in the PPM system.
 This is what creates the tight synchronization between the product and project data enabling PPM to automatically track the project status.

 My background is in product engineering and program management for semiconductor IC development.
 Upon initial introduction to agile PPM I looked for: ease of use, value add and return on investment.